Rachel Daly: Everything you need to know about the England player from Yorkshire

 Since 2019, she has played in defence, midfield, and attack; previously she played for the Houston Dash in the US and more locally, Leeds United.

-The England team sailed through to the semi finals following their 2-1 win against Columbia on Saturday, August 12, 2023 during the quarter finals.
-The semi-finals will take place today (August 16) at 11am.
+The England team sailed through to the finals following their 3-1 win against Australia on Wednesday, August 16, 2023 during the semi finals.
+England will play against Spain in the World Cup final on Sunday, August 20 at 11am.
 Here is everything you need to know about Rachel Daly.

 Rachel Daly’s early college career